Hard Negative Sampling via Regularized Optimal Transport for Contrastive Representation Learning: Experimental Corroboration

 \subsection{Image datasets}

-The three image datasets that we work with are STL10 \citep{coates2011analysis}, CIFAR10, and CIFAR100 \citep{krizhevsky2009learning}, which contain images with 10, 10, and 100 classes, respectively.
-We use SimCLR\citep{chen2020simple} as a baseline and compare our method to the algorithm proposed in \citep{robinson2020contrastive} for three choices of loss functions to learn the mapping $f$ using the negative samples, namely, the large-$m$ asymptotic form of the NCE loss ($m\rightarrow \infty$), the debiased NCE loss \citep{chuang2020debiased}, and the upper bound loss that corresponds to the objective of Lemma~\ref{lem:degenerate}.
-In our experiments, we approximate all expectations that appear in the loss functions via empirical averages over a batch of $B$ training samples.
+We work with four image datasets: STL10 \cite{coates2011analysis}, CIFAR10, CIFAR100 \cite{krizhevsky2009learning}, and Tiny-ImageNet \cite{le2015tiny}, each containing images with 10, 10, 100, and 200 classes, respectively.
+To evaluate our method, we use SimCLR \cite{chen2020simple} as a baseline and compare it to the algorithm proposed in \cite{robinson2021contrastive} using three different loss functions to learn the mapping $f$ with negative samples.
+These include the large-$m$ asymptotic form of the NCE loss ($m\rightarrow \infty$) \cite{robinson2021contrastive} given by {